jojouna/pp5-housing-issue/README.md

-## Hypothesis and how to validate?
+## Hypothesis and How to Validate

-* From the 23 variables we needed to collect top 10 variables that correlates the best with out target variable, `SalePrice`.
+* From the 23 variables we needed to collect the top 10 variables that correlate the best with our target variable, `SalePrice`.
 To do this, we have conducted Spearman, Pearson and Power Predictive Score (PPS) tests.
-* Top 10 variables were,
+* Top 10 variables are,
 ```
 'GarageArea', 'GarageYrBlt', 'GrLivArea', 'KitchenQual', 'MasVnrArea', 'OverallQual', 'TotalBsmtSF', 'YearBuilt', 'YearRemodAdd'
 ```